A cocaine comedown can be the roughest ride in your life. More like a crash. And a cocaine hangover can have you regretting your decisions.

 Benzoylmethylecgonine, otherwise known as cocaine, coke or blow comes from the coca plant but is often mixed with “cutting agents” which can be any white powdery substance to make it stretch farther.
 These cutting agents are often what makes cocaine so unpredictable and dangerous.

-Cocaine has been a prescribed drug by doctors for treating depression, other health issues, and was even used in Coca-Cola until the late 1950s.
+Cocaine has been a prescribed drug by doctors for treating depression, and other health issues, and was even used in Coca-Cola until the late 1950s.
 Mainly it is sold as an illegal street drug, now.

 Cocaine is considered to be a controlled substance that is highly addictive and can lead to overdosing and can even be life-threatening.
 The comedown means the feeling as the effects of the drug is wearing off and can be anywhere between mild to severe.

 Typically one will try to avoid the comedown by doing more of the drug.
 Even if they have run out, they will do what they can to acquire more.
-It is very common for a cocaine user to go out looking for more drugs, and this can quickly become a dangerous situation if they try to drive or go into an unsafe environment out of desperation.
+It is very common for cocaine users to go out looking for more drugs, and this can quickly become a dangerous situation if they try to drive or go into an unsafe environment out of desperation.

 Getting over a cocaine comedown can still leave you with aftereffects of a cocaine hangover later on.